Google Nexus 6

 Notes: Note globale: 80%

-Source: BGR Anglais EN→FR Archive.org version
+Source: BGR EN→FR Archive.org version

 Google’s tradition of releasing a brand new flagship Nexus phone every year isn’t stopping, and the company has come an incredibly long way since the original Nexus One.
 The latest iteration is the Nexus 6 with, yes, a gorgeous six-inch display.
 It’s manufactured by Motorola and was codenamed “Shamu” for a good reason — it’s monstrously huge and just feels like it’s going to slap you with its dorsal fin.